AIGAdc/dcdesignweek.org/index.md

 section-2-header: A Look Back on DCDW2018
 section-2-divider-color: lightning-yellow
 section-2-body: |
     Design is a people thing.
-That's why last year, DC Design Week explored the theme Design is for All, which took a closer look at how design shapes our community --along with the people who get to do the shaping.
+That's why last year, DC Design Week explored the theme Design is for All, which took a closer look at how design shapes our community —along with the people who get to do the shaping.

     The result?
 37 events including animation workshops, a creativity-boosting guided meditation, letterpress printing, screenprinting, a run around the murals, a talk about designing for voice UI, and so, so, so much more.
 Thank you to everyon who came out and represented this wonderful creative community of ours.
 section-2-button: Follow us on Instagram